isomerpages/jointpoly-polyforum/index.md

 ---
 layout: homepage
 title: Polytechnic Forum 2023
-description: The Polytechnic Forum (PF), an initiative which started in 1996, aims to provide a platform for polytechnic students to gain a deeper understanding of pertinent national issues through peer discussions, learning journeys, talks, and engagement with government and industry leaders.
+description: "The Polytechnic Forum (PF), an initiative which started in 1996, aims to provide a platform for polytechnic students to gain a deeper understanding of pertinent national issues through peer discussions, learning journeys, talks, and engagement with government and industry leaders. "
-  Organised annually, PF is a time where students gather to discuss, ideate, glean meaningful insights, and design action plans on important national issues, to help shape a better future for Singapore.
-image: /images/PF 2023/About PF 2023/pf-colour (transparent background).png
+image: /images/PF 2023/Homepage/pf-colour (transparent background).png
 permalink: /
 notification: ""
 sections: